Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Projector-Splitting Integrator

 \section{Projector-Splitting Integrator}

-Now we aim to improve the LinUCB algorithm based on the representation \eqref{eq:L_t_definition}-\eqref{eq:U_t_v_t_def_block}.
-As already mentioned, the matrices $U_t$ and $V_t$ here grow with time $t$, which yields both computational and memory issues.
-At the same time, the key element of the representation \eqref{eq:L_t_definition} is the time-varying factor $D_t = U_t V_t^{\top} \in \rset^{d \times d}$.
-In this case, we essentially observe the matrix dynamics $\{D_{t}\}_{t \in \nset}$.
-Moreover, the matrices $D_t$ might be well-approximated by low-rank factors.
-One of the options for dynamic approximation of $D_t$ comes from a singular value decomposition
+We now aim to improve LinUCB using the representation in \eqref{eq:L_t_definition}–\eqref{eq:U_t_v_t_def_block}.
+In this form, the matrices $U_t$ and $V_t$ grow with time.
+At the same time, the key element of the representation \eqref{eq:L_t_definition} is the time-dependent matrix $D_t = U_t V_t^\top \in \rset^{d \times d}$, whose evolution defines the dynamics of the representation.
+A natural approach is to approximate $D_t$ via a rank-$r$ truncated SVD with,

-Here the best rank-$r$ approximation is given by the truncated SVD.
 At the same time, the orthogonal factors $(\bar{U}_{t},\bar{V}_t)$ and $(\bar{U}_{t+1},\bar{V}_{t+1})$, corresponding to the matrices $D_t$ and $D_{t+1}$, are not guaranteed to be close, which might yield additional computational instability.
-Instead, we propose in this paper to rely on the projector-splitting integrator (PSI) approach of \cite{lubich2014projector}, which aims at a dynamical low-rank approximation objective
+Instead, we propose to rely on the projector-splitting integrator (PSI) approach of \cite{lubich2014projector}, which constructs a dynamical low-rank approximation by solving